OPLSS/videography/README.md

 ### Storing the A/V equipment

-We store the the A/V equipment in a secure location when the A/V manager is not present.
+We store the the A/V equipment in a secure location when the A/V lead is not present.
 In 2018 at the Knight Law building, we stored the equipment in locked equipment closets connected to the classrooms.
 Jim was responsible for managing the key.
-As such,
+If this is the case in future years, the lead should acquire the key from Jim as early as possible before a session to retrieve the equipment.

 ## Video Publishing Procedures